kullrich/PolyPanner/README.md

 apt-get install git build-essential libgsl0-dev libboost-all-dev
 ```

-Clone the repository from github:
+Clone the repository from github, and compile PolyPanner:
 ```
 git clone https://github.com/eitanyaffe/PolyPanner.git
 cd PolyPanner
 make
 ```

+## Unit test

+To validate the installation you can run a unit test.
 Docker is required to run metaBAT2 during the unit test.

-## Unit test

-To validate the installation you can run a unit test:
 ```
 make test
 ```